swiss/e-collecting-hackathon/README.md

 ## Mentors

 Mentors will support you in developping your solutions.
-You will find physical documents at the hackathon, listing the mentors with their respective skills (e.g. tools, E-ID, cryptography, accessibility) and perspectives (e.g. municipalities, cantons, Federal Chancellery) as well as the slots for their presentations (if applicable).
+You will find physical documents at the hackathon, listing the mentors with their respective skills (e.g. tools, E-ID, cryptography, accessibility) and perspectives (e.g. municipalities, Federal Chancellery) as well as the slots for their mentoring sessions (input and Q&A) (if applicable).

 ## Contributing

 By participating in this hackathon, you accept and agree to our [code of conduct](/CONTRIBUTING.md).

-## Language
+## Languages

-The hackathon will be moderated in German and simultaneously translated into French.
-Presentations will be given in German or French and simultaneously translated.
-Most of the time, participants will work in their respective teams, where they can choose one or more languages.
+The hackathon will be moderated in German and translated into French simultaneously.
+Presentations will be given in either language and translated simultaneously.
+Participants will mostly work in their respective teams, where they can choose to communicate in one or more languages.

 ## Organizers